-Donald Trump announced during his rally in Cincinnati on December 1 that he will nominate U.S. Marine Corps General James ‘Mad Dog’ Mattis to be Secretary of Defense.
-However, Mattis will face a Congressional hurdle, since he’s only been retired for three years.
-By law, the civilian leader of the U.S. Military needs to be retired from active military service for at least seven years, so Mattis will need a special waiver.
+Donald Trump announced during his rally in Cincinnati on December 1 that he planned to nominate U.S. Marine Corps General James ‘Mad Dog’ Mattis to be Secretary of Defense.
+However, Mattis faced a Congressional hurdle, since he’s only been retired for three years.
+By law, the civilian leader of the U.S. Military needs to be retired from active military service for at least seven years, so Mattis needed a special waiver before he could be confirmed as Defense Secretary.

 The Department of Defense as we know it today was created by the National Security Act of 1947, which brought the Departments of the Army (formerly the Department of War), Navy and the then-new Air Force under one office – the Department of Defense.